 1. Volunteer – Do you have a local conservation group or Wildlife Trust near you?
 A few hours of volunteering each week can really show commitment to the profession on your CV.

 2. Improve your practical skills – As well as volunteering, attending formal training courses can help you to demonstrate your practical skills.
 There are many many courses available.
 Why not take a look at our Training & Events pages, where as a CIEEM member you are eligible for reduced delegate fees?
 (We also have a Low Income Rate Policy to support members, where if your annual income is a below a threshold delegate fees are reduced even further).

 3. Become a Student Member of CIEEM – Membership of a professional body shows your commitment to raise the profile of the profession and to promote the highest standards of practice for the benefit of nature and society.
 Some employers state membership of a professional body as a requirement within their job advertisements, so this can immediately work in your favour when on the job hunt.

-Student Membership, at a bargain price of £26 for the year (FREE for students on accredited degrees) entitles you to a wide range of benefits, including; access to our quarterly In Practice magazine, discounted rates to attend our Training & Events (many of which are at a beginner level so suitable for students / recent graduates), the ability to get involved with your local Member Network, plus much more!
+Student Membership (FREE for students on accredited degrees) entitles you to a wide range of benefits, including; access to our quarterly In Practice magazine, discounted rates to attend our Training & Events (many of which are at a beginner level so suitable for students / recent graduates), the ability to get involved with your local Member Network, plus much more!

 4. Attend a CIEEM conference – We offer 5 free student places at all of our conferences.
 In addition to the fantastic quality presentations and workshops, they are also a great opportunity to network and meet people in the sector.